-Reporting is the most important part of any test execution, reason being it helps the user to understand the result of the test execution, point of failure, and reasons for the failure.
+Reporting is the most important part of any test execution, as it helps the user understand the result of the test execution, point of failure, and the reasons for failure.
 Logging, on the other hand, is important to keep an eye on the execution flow or for debugging in case of any failures.

-There are two main ways to generate a report with TestNG:
+There are two ways to generate a report with TestNG −